Induction and mentoring

 It is also a good idea to:

-- familiarise yourself with the components of high quality induction and mentoring by reading the Guidelines for Induction and Mentoring and Mentor Teachers
+- familiarise yourself with the Guidelines for Induction and Mentoring and Mentor Teachers

 - familiarise yourself with the components of high quality Kaupapa Māori based induction and mentoring for Māori-medium settings by reading Te Hāpai Ō